matu3ba/chepa/README.md

 - reusable as library
 * does not follow symlinks.
 - non-goal: special case for locations or languages, see paths_are_complex.md
+- potential followup project(s) or ideas for other people:
+  * 1. utf8 simd validation
+  * 2. language codes as list of allowed languages
+  * 3. system to query unicode database + compute changes

 ## planned interfaces
 1. write messages for safe inspection (default for cli, -l line count or no args)